awsdocs/amazon-eks-user-guide/doc_source/node-taints-managed-node-groups.md

 # Node taints on managed node groups<a name="node-taints-managed-node-groups"></a>

 Amazon EKS supports configuring Kubernetes taints through managed node groups\.
-Taints and tolerations work together to ensure that pods aren't scheduled onto inappropriate nodes\.
+Taints and tolerations work together to ensure that Pods aren't scheduled onto inappropriate nodes\.
 One or more taints can be applied to a node\.
-This marks that the node shouldn't accept any pods that don't tolerate the taints\.
-Tolerations are applied to pods and allow, but don't require, the pods to schedule onto nodes with matching taints\.
+This marks that the node shouldn't accept any Pods that don't tolerate the taints\.
+Tolerations are applied to Pods and allow, but don't require, the Pods to schedule onto nodes with matching taints\.
 For more information, see [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) in the Kubernetes documentation\.

 Kubernetes node taints can be applied to new and existing managed node groups using the AWS Management Console or through the Amazon EKS API\.
 + For information on creating a node group with a taint using the AWS Management Console, see [Creating a managed node group](create-managed-node-group.md)\.